Salaam-Daris/AWS-Projects/README.md

 # AWS-Projects
-The Projects created using AWS services.
+The Projects created using AWS services and Terraform.